Unease/DSC-Info/FunFacts.md

 * I have an interest in old Nintendo games
 * I love seeing how things work behind the scenes or why something works/happens
 * Hawaiian pizza is my favorite pizza
+* My favorite Mario Games of all time are Super Mario Galaxy and Super Mario Odyssey...
+Can't decide which one I like more though...
+* My favorite game of all time is The Legend of Zelda: Majora's Mask for the Nintendo 64.